Hybrid Decentralized Optimization: Leveraging Both First- and Zeroth-Order Optimizers for Faster Convergence: Experimental Setup

 \subsection{Datasets and Models}

 We use Pytorch to manage the training process in our algorithm, as well as Open MPI~\cite{gabriel04:_open_mpi} for communication between the nodes.
 In the first steps, we do some warm-up steps in a way that each node just trains its model without communication.
 We use a linear scheduler to increase the learning rate to the desired value during these steps.
 Then they start to communicate and we use a Cosine Annealing (CA) scheduler~\cite{loshchilov2017sgdrstochasticgradientdescent} to make more stable training between the nodes.
 We did the experiments in different random seeds and for each step, we computed the mean and standard error for the final evaluation.
 We use the Cross-Entropy loss function in our implementation.
 Since each step is training on a single batch, to decrease the noise of the computed gradient, we use a gradient momentum $g_{t+1} = mg_t + (1-m)\nabla G^i(x)$ where $m$ is the momentum value and $g_t$ is the gradient to update the model at step $t$.
 We fine-tuned the hyperparameters using grid search as much as possible.
-You can find the details of hyperparameter-tuning in the tables following.
+To be mentioned, we individually optimized the learning rates for a single agent of each node type, FO and ZO, to ensure optimal performance for both (recognizing that optimal rates are type-specific due to differences in gradient estimations).
+You can find the details of hyperparameter tuning in the tables below.
 Complete search was not possible because of the large search space.
 In the next paragraphs, we explain some task-specific details.

-\begin{description} \item[CNN on MNIST (Table~\ref{tab:ht_ab_study})] The CNN model used in this study consists of 3 convolutional layers and 3 linear layers.
+\begin{description} \item[CNN on MNIST (Table~\ref{tab:ht_ab_study}).]
+The CNN model used in this study consists of three convolutional and three linear layers.
 ReLU activation~\cite{Nair2010RectifiedLU} is applied throughout, with the convolutional layers having an output channel size of 8 and the linear layers having a width of 128.
 The experiments were conducted on a single A10 GPU with 24 GB of VRAM and 32 GB of system RAM.